invitecomm/opendocs/docs/index.rst

-Warning
+.. warning:: This feature is in a beta state.

-This feature is in a beta state.
-Please file an issue if you find anything wrong.
+             Please file an `issue`_ if you find anything wrong.

 Welcome to Read the Docs Template's documentation!